Lion Tracking Experience in Uganda

 Lion tracking in Queen Elizabeth National Park is done in 3 sessions, the morning, afternoon, and night sessions, and each of the sessions may last about 2 – 3 hours.

-Lion tracking costs $100 for both Foreign Non – residents and foreign residents, 100,000 Ugandan shillings for the East African Community members.
+Lion tracking costs $100 for both Foreign Non – residents and foreign residents, and 100,000 Ugandan shillings for the East African Community members.
 Bookings for the activity are required to be done in advance.

 Other activities in Queen Elizabeth National Park include; a boat cruise on Kazinga, bird watching, nature walks, mongoose tracking, community and cultural tours, and many others.